“Namaste” is a form of greeting that involves:

 Any traveler to India or Nepal, or any practitioner of yoga, will no doubt have seen the Namaste greeting spoken many times.
 It consists of people speaking the word Namaste to each other.

-Literal meaning: The word ‘Namaste’ is actually a combination of two words, ‘Namah’ and ‘te’.
+The word ‘Namaste’ is actually a combination of two words, ‘Namah’ and ‘te’.
 ‘Namaste’ comes from the word ‘Namah’, which means ‘bow’ in the Sanskrit language.
-Thus, Namah also means “deep respect, appreciation, adoration, or acknowledgement of someone’.
+Thus, Namah also means means “deep respect, appreciation, adoration, or acknowledgement of someone’.

 The additional suffix ‘te’ means ‘you’.
 Thus, ‘te’ refers to ‘the person to whom the speaker is addressing’.